Dino Hotić: Cercle Brugge

+Lech Poznań

+On 12 July 2023, Hotić moved on a free transfer to Polish Ekstraklasa side Lech Poznań, signing a three-year deal.
+Marred by injuries throughout his first season in Poznań, he scored five times and provided one assist during Lech's title-winning 2024–25 campaign.

+Ajman Club

+On 16 June 2025, Hotić signed with Emirati club Ajman Club.

 International career

 Despite representing Slovenia at all youth levels, Hotić decided to play for Bosnia and Herzegovina at senior level as his parents are of Bosnian descent from Ključ.

 In October 2019, his request to change sports citizenship from Slovenian to Bosnian was approved by FIFA.
 Later that month, he received his first senior call-up, for the UEFA Euro 2020 qualifying matches against Italy and Liechtenstein.
 He debuted against the latter on 18 November.